 LibX Toolbar: UMBC Edition

 LibX Toolbar: UMBC Edition is a browser extension (also known as a plug-in or add-on) that provides direct access to the Library's resources from any page on the web.
-LibX was originally developed for Firefox, but a beta version is now available for Internet Explorer.
+LibX is available for Firefox and Chrome.
 For help installing LibX see below or contact the Reference Department at http://aok.lib.umbc.edu/askus/.

 If Firefox displays a message "To protect your computer, Firefox prevented this site... from installing software on your computer", press the button labelled "Edit Options..." and click "Allow" to add "aok.lib.umbc.edu" to the list of websites from which extensions may be installed.
 Then click "Ok" or "Close" and click on the "Install LibX " link again.
 You will need to relaunch Firefox to see the LibX extension.